Review: Like Han and the Millenium Falcon, Isamu likes to stick to what he knows

 14) Leg transformation that eliminates indents on the inner sides of the lower legs

 These are welcome gimmicks in that they make the toy have a more perfect transformation.
 You will only need a neck cover in Gerwalk mode.
 While a lot of thought clearly went into both the Bandai and Arcadia toys, I ultimately scored the Bandai higher because the Arcadia is better on paper than it is in your hands.
 This is particularly true of the high speed mode wings.
-The wings are stiff enough on the Bandai toy where you won’t constantly be cursing them.
-On the Arcadia toy the wings are so loose they will destroy your enjoyment of handling it.
+The wings are stiff enough on the Bandai toy where you won’t constantly be cursing them (though they also have room for improvement).
+On the Arcadia toy, the wings are so loose they will destroy your enjoyment of handling it.

 The DX YF-19 upped the ante by including a heavy cannon accessory for the right arm.
-I found it very impressive that this accessory also transforms so that it can be used in fighter mode.
+It’s an impressive accessory thaat also transforms so that it can be used in fighter mode.
 The fighter mode implementation isn’t perfect as the extra height of the cannon moves the gun so low that it interferes with the landing gear.
 To counter this, Bandai gave you the option to mount the gun sideways but even that allows only the tiniest amount of clearance (if any).
-I definitely recommend using the display stand if using the arm cannon in fighter mode and then mounting the gun vertically.
-Bandai also altered the display stand to be a bit wider than the VF-19Advance display stand as to not interfere with a fighter-mounted arm cannon.
-In battroid mode, the arm cannon is pretty cool featuring three opening bays that reveal weaponry in excellent detail.
+I recommend using the display stand if using the arm cannon in fighter mode and then mounting the gun vertically.
+Bandai also altered the display stand fighter mode adapter to be a bit wider than the VF-19Advance’s as to not interfere with a fighter-mounted arm cannon.
+In battroid mode, the arm cannon is a lot of fun, featuring three opening bays that reveal weaponry in excellent detail.
 As mentioned above, the VF-19Advance arm does not have the slots to mount the cannon so this weapon is only for use with the DX YF-19.

 Another feature unique to the YF-19 that was not present in the VF-19Advance is a rotation point at the knee.
 The VF-19Advance introduced the novel approach to GERWALK of having the legs pivot out behind the hips/intakes and it worked pretty well but wasn’t exactly intuitive.
 The DX YF-19 has those same pivot points and adds a twist at the knee making it even more fun to handle in both GERWALK and battroid modes.